 Let’s take a look at a few of the most common terpenes found in cannabis and the science behind their potential effects.
 Note that every cannabis strain is unique and will contain varying quantities of these terpenes -- some may not contain the listed terpenes at all, or only contain them in minute trace quantities.

 As we review these effects, it’s important to note that while scientists have identified these potential benefits in laboratory tests of these terpenes, that does not necessarily suggest that ingesting CBD oils or similar products will produce any of these effects.
-It is simply a primer on how terpenes have the potential to affect the body.
-As always, CBD oil supplements are not designed to diagnose, treat, cure, or alleviate any medical symptoms.

 Don’t Underestimate Terpenes!